bkw777/WP-2_IC-Card/README.md

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything else.
 I also cannot find anything anywhere on the board that connects to the pin.
 I probed all over the board and could not find continuity anywhere.
 These PCBs don't connect Vchk.

+### MISC Notes:
+You can read the RAM card with the ROM card programming adapter by just telling the programmer to ignore the chip ID and read a SST39SF020A (or any other part with the same standard parallel async pinout, AT29F020, GLS29EE020, etc).
+You can only read, not write this way.
+Example for TL-866 using "minipro" util:  `minipro -y -p SST39SF020A -r ram.bin`

 # TODO

-The diodes on the RAM card are too tiny and the polarity marking too faint for DIY hand soldering.
-Need to find something in a larger package yet still have the lowest possible forward voltage.

-The capacitor for the RAM card is out of production.
-Need to pick something else.

 CamelFORTH on ROM?
 But how to construct rom image?
-Same as RAM (which requires formatting and is a filesystem with multiple files and names and metadata like a disk)?
-Or raw executable written starting a 0x0000?
+Same as RAM?

-Document how to export gerbers for JLCPCB
+Document how to export gerbers for JLCPCB/PCBWAY/etc

-Document how to select the right options in JLCPCB
+Document how to select the right options in JLCPCB/PCBWAY/etc

-Format the battery-backed SRAM version, save a few files on it, then use a temporary manually wired programming adapter (NOT the programming adapter for the ROM board), and use a programmer to dump the contents of the SRAM to examine how the WP-2 uses the RAM.
-If nothing else, perhaps it's possible to make a rom card that just looks like an ordinary ram filesystem with CamelFORTH or huge spellcheck & thesaurus dictionaries on it?

 Add a 5v power output to power a [MounT](https://github.com/bkw777/MounT) ?